Electricity

 This policy is only considered enacted if a state fulfills all components of that policy.

-Clean Energy Generation 6 components 3 states
+Incentivizing Clean Energy Resources 6 components 3 states

 Community choice aggregation allows local governments to procure power on behalf of their residents, businesses, and municipal accounts from an alternative supplier while still receiving transmission and distribution service from their existing utility provider.

-Clean Energy Generation 0 components 10 states
+Incentivizing Clean Energy Resources 0 components 10 states

 Energy storage targets establish procurement targets for energy storage systems by a certain date, often with interim targets.
 Targets can vary from broad megawatt (MW) requirements to more specific mandates that focus on the adoption of certain storage technologies.